grafana/tempo/docs/tempo/website/configuration/_index.md

     # (default: 0)
     [tolerate_failed_blocks: <int>]

+    search:

         # The number of concurrent jobs to execute when searching the backend.
         # (default: 50)
-    [search_concurrent_job: <int>]
+        [concurrent_jobs: <int>]

         # The target number of bytes for each job to handle when performing a backend search.
         # (default: 10485760)
+        [target_bytes_per_job: <int>]

+        # Limit used for search requests if none is set by the caller
+        # (default: 20)
+        [default_result_limit: <int>]

+        # The maximum allowed value of the limit parameter on search requests.
+If the search request limit parameter
+        # exceeds the value configured here it will be set to the value configured here.
+        # The default value of 0 disables this limit.
+        # (default: 0)
-    [search_target_bytes_per_job: <int>]
+        [max_result_limit: <int>]

+        # The maximum allowed time range for a search.
+        # 0 disables this limit.
+        # (default: 1h1m0s)
+        [max_result_limit: <duration>]

         # This duration controls the min cutoff between relying on ingesters and the backend for recent trace information.
         # If it is set to 15m then data within the last 15m will be queried from the ingesters and all previous data will
         # be queried from the backend.
 Notice there is overlap with query_ingesters_within_max.
 The period of time between
         # min and max will be queried from both the ingesters and the backend.
         # (default: 15m)
         [query_ingesters_within_min: <duration>]

         # This duration controls the max cutoff between relying on ingesters and the backend for recent trace information.
         # If it is set to 1h then data within the last 1h will be queried from the ingesters and all previous data will
         # be queried from the backend.
 Notice there is overlap with query_ingesters_within_min.
 The period of time between
         # min and max will be queried from both the ingesters and the backend.
         # (default: 1h)
         [query_ingesters_within_max: <duration>]
 ```

 ## Querier